 When did the safe harbour provisions commence?

-The safe harbour can only apply for returns lodged on or after 1 March 2010.
+The safe harbour applies for returns lodged on or after 1 March 2010.

 How does the safe harbour work?